This classic Arroz Amarillo Recipe makes the fluffiest and most flavorful Spanish yellow rice seasoned to perfection every time.

 Serving Suggestions

-You can serve this arroz amarillo with any dishes you would typically eat with rice!
+You can serve this arroz amarillo recipe with any dishes you would typically eat with rice!
 I love it with Honey Garlic Pork Chops or Baked Chicken Cutlets.

 Mexican, South American, and Caribbean dishes also pair perfectly with this recipe.
 Serve as a side with classic Tacos Al PastorBlack Bean Sweet Potato Skillet Enchiladas, and Carne Guisada.
 It’s great to enjoy with Jamaican Brown Stew Chicken and Grilled Lamb Chops.
 Or serve in a bowl and dig in!